tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

-It then initiates the return routability check that proceeds as described either in {{enhanced}} or {{regular}}, depending on whether the off-path attacker scenario described in {{off-path}} is to be taken into account or not.
+It then initiates the return routability check that proceeds as described either in {{enhanced}} or {{regular}}, depending on whether the off-path attacker scenario described in {{off-path}} is to be taken into account.

 (The decision on what strategy to choose depends mainly on the threat model, but may also be influenced by other considerations.
 Examples of impacting factors